cmusphinx/cmusphinx.github.io/wiki/regressiontests.md

  7.  architecture
  8. OS

-For example, this line was added for the machine ''filbert'':
+For example, this line was added for the machine `filbert`:

 	system|filbert|8|4096|2660|15904|x86_64|Linux|

-In Linux, the information about CPU speed, memory, etc can be found in either ''/proc/meminfo'' or ''/proc/cpuinfo''.
+In Linux, the information about CPU speed, memory, etc can be found in either `/proc/meminfo` or `/proc/cpuinfo`.

 ### Data

-The tests assume that the data (audio, acoustic models) used are available under ''/lab'', and the environment variable ''$SF_ROOT'' points to the root of a working copy of the sphinx4 code.
+The tests assume that the data (audio, acoustic models) used are available under `/lab`, and the environment variable `$SF_ROOT` points to the root of a working copy of the sphinx4 code.

-At CMU, the data are available from the ''robust'' account at ''~robust/lab''.
+At CMU, the data are available from the `robust` account at `~robust/lab`.
 Create the link:
     ln -s ~robust/lab /lab

 ### Final steps

-Create the variable ''SF_ROOT'' pointing to the working copy of the repository.
+Create the variable `SF_ROOT` pointing to the working copy of the repository.
-If the Sphinx-4 working copy is located at ''~/SourceForge'', add this to your ''~/.profile'' file, or create it if it does not exist:
+If the Sphinx-4 working copy is located at `~/SourceForge`, add this to your `~/.profile` file, or create it if it does not exist:
     export SF_ROOT=${HOME}/SourceForge

 With these in place, install the crontab below.
-Beware that cron uses ''bash'' regardless of your choice of shell.
+Beware that cron uses `bash` regardless of your choice of shell.
     crontab regression_crontab